 Guanacaste is well known for its beaches and the sun, which is exactly what visitors find along its coastline, with a great variety of resorts, boutique hotels, lodges and restaurants.
 Some are luxury ones, others more modest, but they all guarantee that guests have the perfect option for each budget.

 At Travel Excellence we have carefully selected the best resorts in Guanacaste for you to choose from.
 You will find a selection of hotels in the main areas of the Northern Pacific.
 Starting with Liberia, you will find the convenient airport hotel: Hilton Garden Inn Liberia Airport, just 5 minutes away from Daniel Oduber International Airport (LIR).

-Within 30-45 minutes from the airport you will find Papagayo Gulf surrounded by unspoiled dry tropical forest.
-It provides the ideal setting for nature lovers and beachgoers, even for those interested in visiting the national parks of Guanacaste, or simply who want relax along the beach.
-Some of the top rated beachfront resorts are Playa Hermosa, Playa Panama and Peninsula Papagayo, including:
+Within 30-45 minutes from the Costa Rica airport you will find Papagayo Gulf surrounded by unspoiled dry tropical forest.
+It provides the ideal setting for nature lovers and beachgoers, even for those interested in visiting the national parks of Guanacaste, or simply for those who want to relax along the beach.
+Some of the top rated beachfront resorts in Costa Rica are located in Playa Hermosa, Playa Panama and Peninsula Papagayo, including:

 If you are into surfing, shopping, and having access to a great variety of restaurants, then Tamarindo may be the destination for you.
 Just one hour away from the Liberia Airport, Tamarindo has become a developed area with great opportunities and facilities for its visitors.

 Tamarindo offers a blend of white-sand beaches and mangroves, iguanas and sea birds, making it the perfect place for those wishing to live in harmony with nature.
 While Tamarindo shows an ongoing development, the area still provides a laidback vibe.